jtolentino1/jtolentino1/README.md

 - Figuring out whether or not P=NP 🤔📚

-- Applying for internships/co-ops 🎯
+- Applying for internship/co-op positions 🎯

 - Trying to master TypeScript 😵‍💫